 Old Flame Brewery

-Located in the restored former Ontario Carriage Works building built in the 18th century is the Old Flame Brewing Company.
+The Old Flame Brewing Company is located in the restored former Ontario Carriage Works building built in the 18th century.
 The tasting room is filled with rustic and wooden decorations, most of which tie together the building’s history.
-Comfortable couches, high top and regular tables invite you to bring your own food and pets are welcome.
+Comfortable couches, high tops and regular tables invite you to bring your own food, and pets are welcome.

 The Nutty Chocolatier

 The Nutty Chocolatier uses 100% of the finest Callebaut chocolate imported from Belgium and is considered one of Ontario’s best-handcrafted chocolate makers.
-I have no idea who Callebaut is but I’ve definitely tried Belgium chocolates when I was in Belgium.
-They have gelatin-free, gluten-free, milk-free and sugar-free as well as truffles, nut clusters, and barks.
+I have no idea who Callebaut is, but I definitely tried Belgium chocolates when I was in Belgium.
+They have gelatin, gluten, milk, sugar-free, truffles, nut clusters, and barks.

 Captain George Fish & Chips

-I’ve eaten fish and chips everywhere from England to Ireland and there is a definite science to doing them right.
-Captain George serves up a decent fish & chips – Perfectly fried (not greasy), traditional breaded halibut, fries, coleslaw, a lemon wedge and tartar sauce.
-My advice is to get extra tartar sauce, it’s homemade and tastes incredible.
+I’ve eaten fish and chips everywhere, from England to Ireland, and there is a definite science to doing them right.
+Captain George serves up decent fish & chips – Perfectly fried (not greasy), traditional breaded halibut, fries, coleslaw, a lemon wedge and tartar sauce.
+We advise getting extra tartar sauce; it’s homemade and tastes incredible.

 Where To Stay In Port Perry